Exercise: Deploying to GitHub Pages

 - Initialize with README: Check this box

-- Create the repository: Click “Create Repository”
+- Create the repository: Click the green “Create Repository” button

-Step 8: Enable GitHub Pages
+Step 4: Enable GitHub Pages

 - Access Settings: Click on the “Settings” tab in your repository